 Two threatened fauna species, Little Bentwing-bat and Yellow-bellied Sheathtail-Bat, were recorded within the subject land.
 Three additional species, Varied Sittella, Brush-tailed Phascogale and Masked Owl, were recorded within the broader project boundary.
-Habitat within the subject land is suitable for foraging and breeding by the Brush-tailed Phascogale.
-Given that connectivity of the subject land to surrounding habitat for this species is good, the subject land is considered to support this species and requires species credits for offsetting under the BOS.
-No breeding habitat occurs within the subject land for Yellow-bellied Sheathtail-Bat, Little Bentwing-bat or Masked Owl and impacts will include the removal of foraging habitat only.
-Impacts to habitat of the Yellow-bellied Sheathtail-Bat, Little Bentwing-bat, Masked Owl and Varied Sittella are offset under the BOS via ecosystem credits.
+Habitat within the subject land is suitable for foraging and breeding by the Brush-tailed Phascogale and Masked Owl, though Masked Owl was not found to be present during hollow monitoring.
+Given that connectivity of the subject land to surrounding habitat for these species is good, the subject land is considered to support these species and requires species credits for offsetting under the BOS.
+Impacts to foraging habitat of the Yellow-bellied Sheathtail-Bat, Little Bentwing-bat and Varied Sittella are offset under the BOS via ecosystem credits.